whereareyou21/-/README.md

-Веб-приложение для прогнозирования вероятности покупки туристической страховки с использованием машинного обучения.
+A web application for predicting the likelihood of purchasing travel insurance using machine learning.

-Описание проекта:
+Project description:
-Данный проект направлен на решение задачи классификации: предсказание, купит ли клиент страховой полис. Инструмент предназначен для отделов маркетинга и продаж страховых компаний, чтобы приоритизировать "горячих" клиентов и оптимизировать маркетинговый бюджет.
+This project aims to solve a classification problem: predicting whether a customer will purchase an insurance policy.
+The tool is designed for the marketing and sales departments of insurance companies to prioritize “hot” customers and optimize their marketing budget.

-Стек технологий:
+Technology stack:
 - Python (Pandas, NumPy)
 - Scikit-learn (Gradient Boosting Classifier)
-- Joblib (Сериализация моделей)
+- Joblib (Model serialization)
-- treamlit (Интерактивный веб-интерфейс)
+- treamlit (Interactive web interface)
-- FastAPI (Опционально, в качестве backend-сервиса)
+- FastAPI (Optional, as a backend service)

-Результаты моделирования:
+Modeling results:
-Модель была обучена на данных о 2000 клиентах.
+The model was trained on data from 2,000 customers.
-Алгоритм - Gradient Boosting
+Algorithm - Gradient Boosting
-Точность (Accuracy) ~84.17%
+Accuracy ~84.17%
-Ключевые признаки:
+Key features:
-    1. `AnnualIncome` (Годовой доход)
+1. `AnnualIncome` (Annual income)
-    2. `EverTravelledAbroad` (Опыт поездок за границу)
+2. `EverTravelledAbroad` (Experience traveling abroad)
-    3. `Age` (Возраст)
+3. `Age` (Age)